 This post may contain affiliate links, please see the privacy policy for details.

 These delicious little wedding cookies are too good to only enjoy at weddings.
-In fact, they’re so tasty and popular, you’ll want to make and savour them often!
+In fact, they’re so tasty and popular, you’ll want to make and savor these little treats often.

 Tasty: The tangy bite of lemon pairs with the sweetness of powdered sugar, the crunch of pecans, and the aromatic hint of vanilla, with the result that this Italian wedding cookies recipe will surely delight your tastebuds.